SomayaB/core-vanilla-javascript/solo_study.md

 - In your forked repo, find the `javascript-koans` sub directory.
 - Find `KoansRunner.html` and open it in a browser
-- [ ] Edit AboutObjects.js to make all tests pass
+- [ ] Edit AboutObjects.js to make all tests pass //Started but didn't finish
 - [ ] Edit AboutFunctions.js to make all tests pass
 - [ ] Edit AboutArrays.js to make all tests pass
 - [ ] Edit AboutApplyingWhatWeHaveLearnt.js to make all tests pass